-Hedy Lemar Walls is the senior vice president of social responsibility for the YMCA of the Greater Twin Cities, a leading nonprofit dedicated to strengthening communities through youth development, healthy living and social responsibility.
+Hedy Lemar Walls is the chief social responsibility officer for the YMCA of the Greater Twin Cities, a leading nonprofit dedicated to strengthening communities through youth development, healthy living and social responsibility.
 She is responsible for the Y’s social responsibility, diversity, inclusion and global efforts and provides leadership for the Mission Impact Council that addresses sustainable solutions directly relating to urban and underserved communities.

 Prior to serving the Y, Hedy held leadership roles in the Minneapolis Public Schools and Bloomington Public Schools.
 She holds a doctorate in education in leadership from St. Mary’s University, a specialist degree in education administration from Minnesota State University in Mankato, a master’s in business administration from Carlson School of Business at the University of Minnesota and a bachelor’s degree in accounting and management from Southern University in Louisiana.
 Hedy taught as an adjunct professor at Concordia University in St. Paul, Minnesota.
 Her professional and board affiliations include the Minnesota Youth Development Advisory Council, Minnesota Alliance for Youth, National Youth Leadership Council, Twin Cities Promise for Youth, Youthrive, Youth Service of America and more.

 “My background is in education, so when I first began with the YMCA in 2009, I was immediately drawn to the Y’s youth-serving programs.
 Studies have shown that the achievement gap is linked to an opportunity gap – not all students have traditionally had access to additional educational and enrichment support outside of school time.
 The Y makes an effort to invite young people of all backgrounds to participate in programs and provides financial assistance to those in need.